harpak-lab/PGSUS/README.md

 ## Directory Contents

 In addition to the files listed below, you can find files containing summary statistics, preprocessing steps, and actual commands for each analysis on the [Harpak Lab Website Data Tab](https://www.harpaklab.com/data).
-Additionally, the code and necessary input to generate each of the figures contained withing the manuscript can be found on the Harpak Lab Website Data Tab.
+Additionally, the code and necessary input to generate each of the figures contained withing the manuscript can be found on the Harpak Lab Website Data Tab or downloaded directly from the [Dropbox folder](https://www.dropbox.com/scl/fo/mqgd8vkutaofj2hkss9ub/AAl-panw2YQ0MQrRW2pq6fk?rlkey=oa1yichkk8ad0v6hogaskbs6k&st=tn3itqrg&dl=0).

 - `simulations`: contains scripts to generate simulated summary statistics and perform the PGSUS decomposition while varying parameters of interest.
 Detailed discussion of implementation and different flags can be found in this directory.
 - `example`: contains input files needed to run the example commands in this repo.